aross-sermons/mavlink/README.md

     Open Missionplanner and in the top right corner select "tcp", "57600", and press "connect".
     For host name/ip use: 127.0.0.1
     For port use: 5760
+### Using quad_utils in a Script
+**What is quad_utils?**
+It's a simple library of wrappers that use dronekit and pymavlink to send commands to a remote vehicle.
 ### Script Notes
 **Python2.7 Restrictions**
 Because we have to use python2.7, some import statments in the source code need to be corrected.
 Specifically, if you encounter a syntax error in the ardupilotmega.py file, you must navigate to the code that references ardupilotmega.py and change the import statement from "from pymavlink.dialects.v10 import ardupilotmega" to "from pymavlink.dialects.v10.python2 import ardupilotmega".
 Some features of python3 are absent, like formatted print statements using the `print(f'My Var: {var}')` pattern.

+# Encryption Examples
+### Working Environment
+- Python3.12 running on a Linux-based machine.
+This project uses WSL with Ubuntu.
+- For organization, a virtual environment is recommended.
+- Pip packages: pycryptodome
+**Setting Up Virtual Environment**
+1. Install Python3.12 and venv
+    `sudo apt install python3.12 python3.12-venv`
+2. Make Virtual Environment
+    `python3.12 -m venv envname`
+3. Switch to Virtual Environment
+    `source /path/to/envname/bin/activate`
+4. (Optional) Leave Virtual Environment
+    `deactivate`
+**Installing Required Packages**
+    `pip install pycryptodome`